verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

 .. option:: -min_hard_adder_size <int>

-    Tells ODIN II the minimum adder size that should be implemented using hard adders (if available).
+    Tells Parmys/ODIN II the minimum adder size that should be implemented using hard adders (if available).
 Smaller adders will be implemented using soft logic.